 Mistakes You Should Avoid

-- Do not say that you have never been criticized, as this sounds as if you are bragging or saying you are perfect.
+- Do not say that you have never been criticized at work, as this sounds as if you are bragging (or saying you are perfect).

 - Do not talk about whether the person who criticized you was in a position to offer that criticism.

-Keep in mind that the interviewer is hoping to find out as much about you as possible, so this question is a way to discover your desire for growth and ability to accept constructive criticism.
+Always keep in mind that the hiring manager is hoping to find out how you tick with a question like “Can you describe a time when your work was criticized?”
+Use this question as a way to display your desire for growth and ability to accept constructive criticism.